K. Kavitha: Commonwealth Parliamentary Association

-Recently, Kavitha has been nominated to the Steering Committee of Commonwealth Women Parliamentarians (CWP) India Region.
+Recently, Kavitha has been nominated to the steering committee of Commonwealth Women Parliamentarians (CWP) India Region.
 Commonwealth Women Parliamentarians works for increasing the women representatives in Parliaments.

-Parliamentary Delegation
+Parliamentary delegation

 Kavitha has traveled to many countries and officially she was a part of the Vice President's Delegation to Cambodia and Laos as well as with Lok Sabha Speaker's delegation to the European Parliament to Brussels, Belgium.

 Rift with party

 In May 2025, a private letter to K. Chandrasekhar Rao in which Kavitha alleged conspiracies in the party against him was leaked to press after which there were differences between her and the party members including with her brother K. T. Rama Rao.
 She later denied these and called them "rumors".
-In July 2025 she was allegedly sidelined by KTR in the appointment of the party's in-charge for a Coal Miner's union.
+In July 2025 she was allegedly sidelined by K.T Rama Rao in the appointment of the party's in-charge for a Coal Miner's union.

 Reports of differences were continuously denied by both her and her party members.

 In September, after the Ghose report on irregularities in Kaleeshwaram irrigation project was made public and the subsequent direction of the state government to launch of investigation into it by the CBI, she lashed out on Harish Rao, her cousin and the then irrigation minister of the state.
-On 2nd September 2025, the disciplinary committee of the party suspended her for anti-party activities in a letter signed by KCR.
-After her suspension, she resigned from the party membership and also tendered her resignation as an MLC on 3 September 2025 and yet to be accepted by the Hon’ble Chairman.
+On 2 September 2025, the disciplinary committee of the party suspended her for anti-party activities in a letter signed by KCR.
+After her suspension, she resigned from the party membership and also tendered her resignation as an MLC on 3 September 2025 Hon’ble Chairman Gutha Sukender Reddy accepted the resignation on 6 January 2026.

 Jagruthi Janam Bata

-Kalvakuntla Kavitha has initiated a programme to travel across the telangana from 25 October 2025 to 13 February 2026 by interacting with intellectuals, educationalists, and caste organizations to discuss the way forword for her movements towards a 'Social Telangana'.
+Kalvakuntla Kavitha has initiated a programme to travel across the telangana from 25 October 2025 to 13 February 2026 by interacting with intellectuals, educationalists, and caste organizations to discuss the way forward for her movements towards a 'Social Telangana'.